Thank you for subscribing

 2. Unexpected expenses and savings

-“Every investment decision has a cost,” says financial guru Noel Whittaker, co-author with Rachel Lane of Downsizing Made Simple.
-“If you downsize from, say, a million-dollar house to a $600,000 house, it’s probably going to cost you 60 grand and that’s a big loss of capital.”
-Stamp duty alone is a significant impost on buying a house.
-Currently, if you were buying a $600,000 property, stamp duty would total more than $31,000, according to the State Revenue Office Victoria.
+Every investment decision has a cost.
+Stamp duty alone has a significant impact on buying a house.
+If you were buying a $600,000 property, stamp duty would currently total more than $31,000, according to the State Revenue Office Victoria.

-When contemplating the costs involved in downsizing, don’t forget the incidentals can make a difference to your ledger over time.
+When contemplating the costs involved in downsizing, don’t forget that incidentals can make a difference to your ledger over time.
 For instance, it costs much less to heat and cool a smaller home.
 Liberation from garden maintenance and cleaning a large house can represent a small fiscal fortune as well.
 Council rates are also likely to represent a healthy saving.
 Newer properties may also feature solar panels or a solar battery to reduce energy bills, or even electric vehicle charging.

 If you’re considering downsizing to an apartment, make sure you check the body corporate fees, which will be considerably higher if the complex includes amenities such as a swimming pool and a lift.